IonImpulse/IonImpulse/README.md

 <h1 align="center">I'm a CS student at Harvey Mudd, trying to help the world and people around me🌎</h1>

-<h2 align="center">I <i>love</i> using <b>Rust, Python, and Javascript.</b> I also have experience in R, C#, C++, Java, and Assembly. </h2>
+<h2 align="center">I <i>love</i> using <b>Rust, Python, and Javascript.</b> I also have experience in R, C#, C++, Java, and Assembly.</h2>

 <h3 align="center">🏢 What am I working on?</h3>

 - 📚 [5scheduler.io](https://www.5scheduler.io/), my scheduling app (currently in beta) for the Claremont Colleges.
 Heavily optimized for super-fast, intelligent searching of over 2K courses.
 Supports custom courses, saving & sharing schedules in the cloud, automatic distance-between-classes calculation, mobile mode, and much more.
 Fully PWA compliant for installation and offline use.
 Built using Javascript, HTML, and CSS.

+- 🛠 [MAKE](https://make.hmc.edu), a unified management system for Harvey Mudd's Makerspace.
+MAKE handles the inventory, safety quiz/permission/swipe access, student storage reservations/renewals, tool checkout, and 3D livestreaming/status systems.
+Additionally, MAKE includes various administrative tools to help Makerspace stewards and HMC staff better manage and engage with the Makerspace.
+API fuly documented using OpenAPI Version 3, available at the [API help page](https://make.hmc.edu/api/v1/help).
+Built from the ground up using Rust, JS, HTML, and CSS.

+- 🛍 [GroceryList.works](https://grocerylist.works), a super-simple, super-fast grocery list app.
+No login required, just share a 6-character code and have an instantly online grocery list.
+View added items from other devices instantly, cross them off as you shop, and delete all items you got with a single button.
+Built using Rust, JS, HTML, and CSS.

+- 🚀 [Rocketry Flight Computers](https://github.com/IonImpulse/MARC-Flight-Computers), a collection of several different projects that will come together to act as a full flight system for the **Mudd Advanced Rocketry Club**.
+I'm currently working on the flight computer (which controls the rocket mid-flight), the receiver (which receives telemetry data from the rocket), and the ground station desktop app (which takes data from the receiver and displays it in real time).

+<h3 align="center">🌉 What am I maintaining?</h3>

 - 💠 [HMC Vector Arcade](https://github.com/IonImpulse/hmc-vector-arcade), a project I'm working on with a team of students.
 Together, we are building a vector arcade machine from the ground up, programming bare metal.
 I'm currently working on a simulator for the machine to test the game, and will be working on the embedded code once done.

-- 🚀 [Rocketry Flight Computers](https://github.com/IonImpulse/MARC-Flight-Computers), a collection of several different projects that will come together to act as a full flight system for the **Mudd Advanced Rocketry Club**.
-I'm currently working on the flight computer (which controls the rocket mid-flight), the receiver (which receives telemetry data from the rocket), and the ground station desktop app (which takes data from the receiver and displays it in real time).

-- 📦 Makerspace Kiosk, a webapp for managing the Harvey Mudd Makerspace, where I work as a Steward.
-Allows for easy inventory searching, safety quiz validation, and tool/material check-out/check-in.
-For security reasons the repo is private.
-Built using Javascript, HTML, and CSS.

-<h3 align="center">🌉 What am I maintaining?</h3>

 - 🎓 [Canvas Grade Viewer](https://chrome.google.com/webstore/detail/canvas-grade-viewer/ngmeehoammklkokkbgakeadianldjbaj), an extension for Chrome & Firefox that allows you to view your grades & GPA in Canvas, a popular online course management system.
 Built using Javascript, ~1.5K weekly users.